When giving feedback in Teamflect, you can decide whether the recipient can view your feedback and whether your identity will be visible to them.

 Visibility Options in Teamflect

-When giving feedback, you’ll see a Visibility dropdown.
+When giving feedback, you’ll see a Feedback Visibility dropdown.
 You can choose from the following options:

-The feedback is shown to the recipient, but your identity remains hidden.
+The feedback recipient can view the feedback, but your identity will remain hidden.

 Where to Find the Visibility Menu